ephemeraHQ/PasskeyAuth/README.md

 ### Initialize PasskeyAuth

-First, create a presentation context provider that conforms to `PasskeyPresentationContextProvider`:
+Create a presentation context provider that conforms to `PasskeyPresentationContextProvider`:

 ```swift
 class MyPresentationContextProvider: PasskeyPresentationContextProvider {